downfromthetrees/the_magic_eye/README.md

 The `[](#link)` tags are special empty links that are invisible to users when put in a comment.
 Several subs make use of this for other tricks like CSS emotes.

 When Magic Eye sees the image again, it will look back at the blacklisted thread, retrieve the removal reason in between the tags and post it to the new user.
-[Here](https://www.reddit.com/r/hmmm/comments/a2x5d0/hmmm/eb1tdf1/) is an example of it in action in r/hmmm.
+[Here](https://www.reddit.com/r/hmmm/comments/a2x5d0/hmmm/eb1tdf1/) is an example of blacklisting in action in r/hmmm.

 Some suggested methods to add the tags: